Probate Registry opening hours are between 9.30am-4.30pm

 You can save the form as a draft if you need to, and finish it when you are ready.

 If you don’t know how to answer a question, and you can’t find the answer on the form or on this website, you should get advice from a lawyer.
-Registry staff cannot provide legal advice.

-When you have completed your application make sure that you check your application carefully.
+When you have completed your application on CourtSA make sure that you check your application carefully.
 The system will not correct spelling and grammatical mistakes, nor can it automatically tell if an incorrect document has been uploaded.

 When that check is completed, simply press “Proceed” to submit the form.